kden/kden.github.io/sunlight-sensor/README.md

 ## Minimal Viable Product

 For me, whose idea of gardening is to throw gobs of native plant wildflower seeds around the yard and see what sticks, implementing permaculture is daunting.
-I experimented for a few years in replacing our grass with clover as that seemed environmentally responsible.
+I experimented for a few years in replacing our grass with clover as an environmentally friendlier alternative.
 However, clover doesn't grow well in shady ares.
-I also bought a number of bare-root raspberry plants.
-The ones that I planted beneath trees have been dormant for several years, but the ones I planted in the sun blew up in just a year.
+I also noticed that the raspberries I planted in the sun thrived in comparison to those in the shade.

-I decided that sunlight was the most important data for improving the plant health backyard.  **The minimal viable product, then, will be a small set of sensors in the backyard that tracks the amount of sunlight in different areas.**
+I decided that sunlight was the most important data for improving the plant health in the backyard.  **The minimal viable product, then, will be a small set of sensors in the backyard that tracks the amount of sunlight in different areas.**  That way I can find the sunniest parts of the yard and take full advantage of their growth potential, while choosing ground cover that tolerates shade for the rest of the hard.

-In the future, we can add sensors for temperature and humidity, and larger numbers of sensors, but this will be a good proof of concept.
+In the future, we can add sensors for temperature and humidity, and larger numbers of sensors, but this will be a good minimal viable product for the end-to-end flow of data.

 ## Use cases